-providing services and programs designed to reduce the negative impact of trauma, support critical learning, and foster a positive and safe school environment for every student.2
+providing services and programs designed to reduce the negative impact of trauma, support critical learning, and foster a positive and safe school environment for every student.

-The trauma-informed approach plan shall be reviewed and updated annually, incorporated into the annual Comprehensive District Improvement Plan (CDIP) required by 703 KAR 5:225, and submitted to the KDE by the District of Record.
+The trauma-informed approach plan shall be reviewed and updated annually and submitted to the KDE2 by the District of Record.

 Treatment of Pupils